Renee & Chaim Gross Foundation

 Greenwich Village, Manhattan

-In 1963, Chaim Gross, renowned American sculptor, and Renee, his wife, converted an art storage warehouse in Greenwich Village into their home and studio.
+In 1963, renowned American sculptor Chaim Gross and his wife Renee converted an art storage warehouse in Greenwich Village into their home and studio.
 They added a sculpture studio to the ground floor, which is illuminated by an enormous skylight that underwent extensive restoration work in 2017-18.
 The first floor showcases work spanning Gross’s entire career in both the studio and the adjacent gallery.
-The second floor houses a temporary exhibition space of works from the collection.
-On the third floor, see how the Gross family lived surrounded by the salon-style installation of their global, world-class African, American, European, and Pre-Columbian collections.
+The second floor houses a temporary exhibition space.
+On the third floor, see how the Gross family lived surrounded by their global, world-class art collection in their historic, salon-style installation of African, American, European, and Pre-Columbian collections.

-In 1963, Chaim Gross, renowned American sculptor, and Renee, his wife, converted an art storage warehouse in Greenwich Village into their home and studio.
+In 1963, renowned American sculptor Chaim Gross and his wife Renee converted an art storage warehouse in Greenwich Village into their home and studio.
 They added a sculpture studio to the ground floor, which is illuminated by an enormous skylight that underwent extensive restoration work in 2017-18.
 The first floor showcases work spanning Gross’s entire career in both the studio and the adjacent gallery.
-The second floor houses a temporary exhibition space of works from the collection.
-On the third floor, see how the Gross family lived surrounded by the salon-style installation of their global, world-class African, American, European, and Pre-Columbian collections.
+The second floor houses a temporary exhibition space.
+On the third floor, see how the Gross family lived surrounded by their global, world-class art collection in their historic, salon-style installation of African, American, European, and Pre-Columbian collections.